Chanel crowns Paris Fashion Week post-virus comeback - ExBulletin

 The powerful row of celebrities in the foreground defines Miuccia Prada’s eccentric little sister brand, Miu Miu, just as much as the well-known humor and eccentric contrasts of the clothing.

-This season, 21-year-old American actress and singer Halle Bailey, the star of Disney’s upcoming “The Little Mermaid”, took the lion’s share of camera shots in a front row which also included the British model.
-Alexa Chung.
+This season, 21-year-old American actress and singer Halle Bailey, the star of Disney’s upcoming “The Little Mermaid”, took the lion’s share of camera shots in a front row that also included the model.
+British Alexa Chung.

 In terms of fashion, the display was exceptionally understated and clean.
 The black, browns and oranges of the fallen leaves brought an autumnal color palette to the spring-summer runway – a typical and intentional contradiction of the unpredictable Italian designer.

-In looks that mixed dress with the street, a slouchy school vibe that permeated the 50 looks show.
-As usual for Miu Miu, the collection had quirks galore.
+In styles that mixed dress and street, a relaxed school vibe that permeated the 50 looks show.
+As usual with Miu Miu, there were quirks galore.

 A gray cable-knit sweater had the belly section cut off, next to the frayed white shirt hems.